harvinder-power/Text-Summariser/README.md

 Whilst Abstractive is more effective at generating summaries, due to the large nature of the model, it takes significantly longer to run than Extractive models.

+## Running Abstractive Summarisation
+Due to size constraints, abstractive summarisation is too large for Heroku deployment (limited to 500MB on Heroku, total size is ~1.2GB).
+As such, to run the abstractive model, download the repo and run locally.

+### Installation Instructions
+1. Install requirements - `pip install -r requirements.txt`
+2. Run streamlit - `streamlit run app.py`

-In the demo, you can test out both extractive and abstractive models to compare the difference.
+In the demo, you can test out extractive summarisation.

 Live demo here: https://summary-generator.herokuapp.com/